Juan Rodríguez Cabrillo: Namesakes and commemorations

 His discoveries went largely unnoticed at the time, so none of his place names were permanently adopted.
 Despite this, Cabrillo is now remembered as the first European to travel the California coast, and many parks, schools, buildings and streets in California bear his name.

 Most notably, the National Park Service operates Cabrillo National Monument, overlooking the bay and ocean from Point Loma in San Diego, commemorating his first landing in California and offering views of San Diego and the Pacific Ocean.
 The monument features a larger-than-life statue of Cabrillo, donated by the government of Portugal, as well as a plaque honoring him donated in 1935 by the Portuguese ambassador to the United States.
 A museum in the park focuses on Cabrillo and his voyages of discovery.
 Every September Cabrillo Festival Inc. hosts the Cabrillo Festival, an annual three-day celebration of his discovery of San Diego Bay, including a re-enactment of his landing at Ballast Point.

 Another Cabrillo Monument is located on San Miguel Island.

 In the state of California, September 28th is officially "Cabrillo Day".

 A civic organization of Portuguese-Americans primarily in California is called the Cabrillo Club.

 In northern California, the Point Cabrillo Light is named after him.
 San Pedro, part of the city of Los Angeles, has Cabrillo Beach and the Cabrillo Marine Aquarium.

 Schools named for him include Cabrillo College in Aptos, California, high schools in Lompoc and Long Beach, and several middle and elementary schools.

 The portion of California State Route 1 that runs from Las Cruces in Santa Barbara County north to San Francisco is called the Cabrillo Highway.
 The Cabrillo Bridge and Cabrillo Freeway (California State Route 163) running through San Diego's Balboa Park are also named for him.
 There are streets named for him in many cities in California.

 The SS Cabrillo was a wooden steamer launched in 1914 to serve as a ferry across the San Pedro Channel to Santa Catalina Island.
 It was later requisitioned by the United States Army and served as a troop transport in northern California during World War II.

 In 1992, the United States Postal Service issued a 29¢ stamp in honor of Cabrillo.

+The Flag of San Diego features the number 1542 to represent Cabrillo's "discovery" of San Diego Bay in that year.

+Rodriguez Seamount in the Pacific Ocean is named for him.